-This backup is actually safe to restore as-is now, even though the rollback phase has been skipped.
-If you restore it and start MySQL, InnoDB will detect that the rollback phase was not performed, and it will do that in the background, as it usually does for a crash recovery upon start.
-It will notify you that the database was not shut down normally.
+This backup is safe to restore, even though the operation skipped the rollback phase.
+If you restore it and start MySQL, InnoDB detects that the rollback phase was not performed, and it will do that in the background.
+This operation is the same as a crash recovery upon start.
+In addition, MySQL notifies you that the database was not shut down normally.

 To apply the first incremental backup to the full backup, run the following command:

 This applies the delta files to the files in

 rolls them forward in time to the time of the incremental backup.
 It then